micREsoft/SysCaller/README.md

 ## Documentation

-For detailed API documentation, please refer to the wrapper header files in the `Wrapper/include/Nt` directory.
+For detailed API documentation, please refer to the wrapper header files in the `Wrapper/include/Sys` directory.
 Each function is based on the Windows NT native API, and further information can be found at:

 - [Windows Syscall Documentation](https://ntdoc.m417z.com/)
-- Any file in the  `Nt` directory
+- Any file in the `Sys` directory

+## Future Development

+- **Cross/Multi Language Support**: Upcoming bindings for multiple programming languages:
+  - Rust
+  - Python
+  - Go
+  - And more... (we only support C++ by default atm)

 ## Contributing